nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 - [DID:X509 Method Specification](https://trustoverip.github.io/tswg-did-x509-method-specification/)
 - [X.509 Certificate Revocation (OCSP/CRL)](https://datatracker.ietf.org/doc/html/rfc5280)

+# An application of the RFC023: UZI server certificates

-## PKI overheid & UZI certificates
+## PKI overheid & UZI server certificates

 The Dutch government has a Public Key Infrastructure (PKI) that is used to establish trust between parties.
 The PKI framework is currently in place and makes use of PKI Overheid Certificates issued by the root CAs of the Dutch